latifa-boulil/aws_3tiers_infrastructure/README.md

 ## Monitoring and Logging
 ------------------------------

-CloudWatch Alarms: Monitors CPU utilization to trigger auto-scaling policies.
+- CloudWatch Alarms: Monitors CPU utilization to trigger auto-scaling policies.
-CloudWatch Logs: Collects logs for debugging and performance analysis.
+- CloudWatch Logs: Collects logs for debugging and performance analysis.

 ## Future Improvements
 -----------------------------
-Implement Terraform Cloud for collaboration.
-Add WAF for enhanced security on ALBs.
-Integrate Prometheus and Grafana for advanced monitoring. implement IAM ROLES
+- [] Adopt Terraform Cloud to enhance collaboration, streamline state management, and enable features like policy enforcement and change notifications.
+- [] Integrate AWS WAF with the Application Load Balancers (ALBs) to provide advanced security by protecting against common web exploits and attacks.
+- [] Incorporate Prometheus and Grafana for comprehensive monitoring and visualization, enabling proactive performance management and incident response.
+- [] Enhance IAM Role Implementation by applying the principle of least privilege more effectively, ensuring that resources only have access to the permissions necessary for their specific tasks.

 ## License
 ------------------------